Velaiilla Pattadhari: Plot

-Raghuvaran is a graduate in Civil Engineering, but has been unemployed for four years.
-He is adamant about working in a job related to his field only and is unwilling to accept any other profession.
-He often comes into conflict with his father, who considers him irresponsible.
-His younger brother, Karthik, works in an IT company, earning well and, evidently, his father's approval.
-Raghuvaran's mother, Bhuvana, however, supports him.
-Raghuvaran falls for his neighbour's daughter, Shalini who hates him initially, but warms up to him after hearing about the difficulties he is facing and eventually reciprocates his love.
+Raghuvaran is a graduate in civil engineering, but he has been unemployed for four years.
+Raghuvaran is adamant about working in a job related to his field only and he is unwilling to accept any other profession.
+Raghuvaran often comes into conflict with his father Krishnamoorthy, who considers him irresponsible.
+Raghuvaran's younger brother, Karthik, works for an IT company, earning well and, evidently with his father's approval.
+Raghuvaran's mother, Bhuvana, however, supports Raghuvaran.
+Raghuvaran falls for his neighbour's daughter, Shalini who hates Raghuvaran initially, but she warms up to him after hearing about the difficulties Raghuvaran is facing and Shalini eventually reciprocates Raghuvaran's love.

-One day, while Raghuvaran's father and Karthik are absent, he is asked to look after his mother, who has a heart condition.
-However, he goes out on a date with Shalini.
-He gets continuous phone calls from his mother, which he ignores despite Shalini's insistence to pick them up.
-However, on returning home, he finds out that his mother had died of a heart attack.
+One day, while Raghuvaran's father and Karthik are absent, Raghuvaran is asked to look after his mother, who has a heart condition.
+However, Raghuvaran goes out on a date with Shalini.
+Raghuvaran gets continuous phone calls from his mother, which he ignores despite Shalini's insistence on picking the phone up.
+However, on returning home, Raghuvaran finds out that his mother died of a heart attack.
 Raghuvaran feels guilty about not being there when his mother needed him and develops depression.
 Meanwhile, Bhuvana's lungs are transplanted into Anitha, a chain smoker who developed lung cancer.
 Anitha's father Ramkumar is the chairman of a civil engineering company in Chennai and offers Raghuvaran a job as a token of his gratitude for saving his daughter's life.
-Raghuvaran accepts the job while also requesting Anitha not to smoke, which she agrees.
+Raghuvaran accepts the job while also requesting Anitha not to smoke, to which Anitha agrees.
 Six months later, Raghuvaran is offered an assignment on a government project to construct high-rise flats to re-house people living in a nearby slum.
-Azhagusundaram and Manickam are appointed as his assistants.
-He successfully wins the contract from the government and begins work on it immediately.
+Azhagusundaram and Manickam are appointed as Raghuvaran's assistants.
+Raghuvaran successfully wins the contract from the government and begins work on it immediately.